JNRowe/jnrowe.github.io/articles/dropping_gentoo_reflex.rst

 Dropping Gentoo reflex
 ======================

-After hitting the publish button on :doc:`dropping_gentoo` a few friends commented that I was either unnecessarily harsh about Gentoo or we wasted an enormous amount of time on it.
+After hitting the publish button on :ref:`dropping_gentoo` a few friends commented that I was either unnecessarily harsh about Gentoo or we wasted an enormous amount of time on it.
 It definitely was the former, and I feel a touch ashamed for implying the latter.